sampie777/obs-scene-que/docs/API.md

 The root endpoint for the API is: `/api/v1`.
 The endpoints below are relative to this endpoint.
 These endpoints may return any of the described objects below.

+Responses are following the [JSON API](https://jsonapi.org/) guidelines, but due to limited implementation, errors will not be shown.
+Instead, a `"data": null` response will be given.
+The error messages can be retrieved from the *Notifications* endpoint.

 ## Objects

 ### Queue